owenprosser/macOSThemeSwitcher/README.md

 # macOSThemeSwitcher
 Automatically switch between Light and Dark mode based on the position of the sun!
-Uses Python and AppleScript and requires PyEphem.
+Uses Python and AppleScript. and Requires PyEphem Library ($ pip install pyephem)